MotherTeresaHS/ICS3U-2019-Group19/docs/menu/help_scene.rst

                 check_box.move(130, 60)

+I made it only work when the button was pressed and the variable called volume is added by 1 and divided into odd and even numbers.
+So if the volume is odd number, it is mute.

 As soon as you save the file onto the PyBadge, the screen should flash and you should see something like:

 .. figure:: ./images/mute_sound.GIF